-Anthony DiLollo, assistant professor, Department of Communication Sciences and Disorders, College of Health Professions
+Anthony DiLollo, assistant professor, communication sciences and disorders, College of Health Professions

 With his five years of experience as a school psychologist and counselor in Western Australia, DiLollo, who now works primarily in the areas of fluency disorders, has found a way to meld his understanding of psychology and counseling to promote long-term changes in people who stutter.
 His innovative approach may help reduce the high relapse rate of people treated for stuttering.

 In her award nomination letter, WSU professor Barbara Hodson said that in her 34-year career at three major universities she’s never encountered a more outstanding junior faculty member than DiLollo.
 That’s high praise coming from the 2008 recipient of WSU’s Excellence in Research Award who’s been published widely and has been recognized as a pioneer in her field.

 DiLollo stands poised to take his place alongside Hodson and other accomplished researchers with what WSU communication sciences and disorders chair Kathy Coufal calls “important, groundbreaking research.”